biocorecrg/NGS-QC-Course/docs/2- Sequencing_technologies.rst

 ----------

 Correspond to the basis of SBS, where the nucleotides added to the template sequence is read from one end of the fragment.
-It's more simple and effcient, due to reduce the the number of stemps in the library preparation. nevertheless, the quality of nucleotides decreases as the sequencing process progresses.
+It's more simple and effcient, also a reduce number of steps during the library preparation is required.
+However, the quality of nucleotides decreases as the sequencing process progresses, so the ends of the reads tend to have lower quality scores.

 Paired end
 ----------